dmurphy331/weather-alert/README.md

 The client and server will reload if you make edits.
 You will also see any lint errors in the console.

+## Notes/Improvements

+- Temperature units, celsius or fahrenheit.
+- Add to favourites within detail page.
+- City list JSON downloaded from openweather website.
+- openweather city list contains duplicates, different lat,lon values.
+- Tried inporting JSON locally but decided to move data to mongoDB and retrive using expressJS API for performance/scalabilty.
+- Current weather data and forecast from APIs are different.